Nevoss/form-wrapper-js/README.md

  ### Options

-the library tries to be as flexible has it can, so there are some options that letting you customize the behavior of your forms, you can set those options in 3 main ways
+The library tries to be as flexible as possible. therefore, there are some options that lets you customize the behavior of your forms, and you can set those options in 3 main ways:
  ```js
 import { Form } from 'form-wrapper-js'